Social, technological, and economic changes in today's society make nursing one of

 is in nursing homes.
 Upon graduation, students are eligible to take the National Council Licensing Examination (NCLEX-PN) to become a licensed practical nurse (LPN).

-Potential students who have met all admission requirements are accepted into the program
+Potential students who have met all admission requirements apply to the program beginning

 The sequence of nursing courses begins in the fall semester and continues through